coderplay/gradle-template/README.md

 ## Merging build files

 Merging in the build should be a four step process: merge, customize, test and delete pom.xml.
-In general, this is only done once and while we work out the kinks, Engineering Tools is willing to do the initial port to Gradle and provide a pull request, just contact EngineeringTools@netflix.com
+In general, this is only done once and while we work out the kinks, Engineering Tools is willing to do the initial port to Gradle and provide a pull request, just contact EngineeringTools@tango.me

 ### Merging
 This will pull in the template:

-    git remote add --track $BRANCH build git@github.com:Netflix/gradle-template.git git fetch build
+    git remote add --track $BRANCH build git@github.com:TangoMe/gradle-template.git git fetch build
     git merge build/$BRANCH